weichi21/Project--Finding-Heavy-Traffic-Indicators-on-I-94/README.md

 # Project-Finding-Heavy-Traffic-Indicators-on-I-94
+The goal is to find and determine some indicators of heavy traffic.

 ### Metro Interstate Traffic Volume
 `Dataset`: Hourly Minneapolis-St Paul, MN traffic volume for westbound I-94.
 Includes weather and holiday features from 2012-2018.<br>